encode/httpx/README.md

 command line client**, has support for both **HTTP/1.1 and HTTP/2**, and provides both **sync and async APIs**.

-**Note**: *The 0.21 release includes some improvements to the integrated command-line client.
-This latest version integrates against a re-designed version of `httpcore`.
-Both packages ought to automatically update to the required versions, but if you are seeing any issues then you should ensure that you have `httpx==0.21.*` and `httpcore==0.14.*` installed.
-See [the CHANGELOG](https://github.com/encode/httpx/blob/master/CHANGELOG.md) for more details.*

 ---

 Install HTTPX using pip: